sahildahiya.me / home

 just-another-coding-agent

 A terminal coding agent built around a Python runtime, JSON-over-stdio RPC, and a first-party Go interface.
-The project is focused on keeping the backend contract explicit, the TUI thin, and the runtime strict enough to support real coding sessions without fallback-heavy behavior.
-It now also has a public Terminal-Bench 2 submission with a GLM-5 run that validated successfully at 47.4% accuracy.
+The project is focused on keeping the backend contract explicit, the TUI thin, and the runtime strict enough to support real coding sessions.
+I replaced subprocess-per-call execution with a long-lived Go worker (1,300x warm-read speedup) and run evals across multiple model cohorts: 47.4% on Terminal-Bench 2 with GLM-5 (public submission), higher on GPT-5.4.

 Python / PydanticAI / Go / Bubble Tea